Yuya-Hikima/Yuya-Hikima.github.io/_pages/about.md

 My interests are optimization and its applications (pricing, transportation).

 ## News
+- July 2023: Our working paper “Stochastic Approach for Price Optimization Problems with Decision-dependent Uncertainty” has been released on the arXiv preprint server.

 - February 2023: Our paper “A dual active set method for l1-regularized problem” has been published in the Journal of Industrial and Management Optimization.

 - January 2023: Our paper “Price and Time Proposal Optimization for Ride-Hailing Services Based on Individual Utilities” has been published in Transactions of the Japanese Society for Artificial Intelligence.